x-cellent/kubernetes-cluster-demo/README.md

 ```
 git clone https://github.com/x-cellent/kubernetes-cluster-demo
 ```
 - Moreover, you have to install kops, for which we have luckily provided some scripts.
-First, make sure to modify the version to be installed at [vars.yaml](group_vars/all/vars.yaml):
+First, make sure to modify the version to be installed in [vars.yaml](group_vars/all/vars.yaml):
 ```
 kops_version: 1.22.3
 ```